RaannaKasturi/WebsiteMonitor/README.md

 - [ ] Database connection to store data for long time
 - [ ] Receieve mails for website down
 - [ ] Receive telegram message for website down
-- [ ] Shift from Gradio UI to any other, preferably Django or ReactJS ...Still Thinking.
+- [ ] Shift from Gradio UI to any other, preferably Django or ReactJS<br>
+...Still Thinking.
 If you have any Ideas💡, ping me!